Houyon/online-distillation-cl/README.md

 **MAS**: It assigns an importance weight for each network parameter by approximating the sensitivity of the network output to a parameter change.

-**RWalk**: it is a generalized formulation that combines a modifier version of the two popular importance-based methods: EWC and PI.
+**RWalk**: It is a generalized formulation that combines a modified version of the two popular importance-based methods: EWC and PI.
 RWalk computed importance scores for network parameters, similar to MAS, and regularized over the network parameters.

 ## Getting Started
 The following instructions will help you install the required libraries and the dataset to run the code.
 The code runs in python 3.9 and was tested in a conda environment.
 Pytorch is used as deep learning library.